strangerstudios/pmpro-woocommerce/readme.txt

 https://www.youtube.com/watch?v=BAA56eTRt4Q

+### 3. Sell Membership as a WooCommerce Product

+Each product can be assigned as a "Membership Product".
+Customers that purchase this product in WooCommerce will be assigned a membership level in Paid Memberships Pro.
+Using the features of PMPro, you can restrict member access to all types of premium content, courses, and community features.

+While [Paid Memberships Pro](https://wordpress.org/plugins/paid-memberships-pro/) has recurring subscriptions built-in, the default WooCommerce plugin only allows products to have a one-time payment.
+If you must use this plugin to sell recurring memberships through WooCommerce, you will also need WooCommerce Subscriptions.

-Learn more about [WooCommerce memberships and subscriptions](https://www.paidmembershipspro.com/add-ons/pmpro-woocommerce/?utm_source=wordpress-org&utm_medium=readme&utm_campaign=pmpro-woocommerce#membership-product) and [how to set members-only pricing in WooCommerce](https://www.paidmembershipspro.com/add-ons/pmpro-woocommerce/?utm_source=wordpress-org&utm_medium=readme&utm_campaign=pmpro-woocommerce#member-discount) in our documentation site.
+Learn more about how to [sell memberships using PMPro and WooCommerce](https://www.paidmembershipspro.com/add-ons/pmpro-woocommerce/?utm_source=wordpress-org&utm_medium=readme&utm_campaign=pmpro-woocommerce#membership-product) and [how to set members-only pricing in WooCommerce](https://www.paidmembershipspro.com/add-ons/pmpro-woocommerce/?utm_source=wordpress-org&utm_medium=readme&utm_campaign=pmpro-woocommerce#member-discount) in our documentation site.

-### Bonus Features of the WooCommerce Integration for Paid Memberships Pro
+### Bonus Features of the Paid Memberships Pro Integration with WooCommerce

 = Members Only Products =
 If you'd like to offer certain products to members only, see the [Custom Post Type Membership Access Add On](